kpwhri/crn-lung-nodule/README.md

     * You can also use the algorithm directly
         * `danforth_algorithm.extract_iterators`: when in list
         * `danforth_algorithm.extract_files`: a directory of files

+### Not using nltk ###

+If you do not want to configure the Punkt tokenizer to do sentence splitting, you can use the built-in sentence splitter, however, this will alter the algorithm's performance.
+In our own experiments, prevalence was reduced by 6%.

 ## Usage ##